hcfun/GOGCN/README.md

 ## Train model and compute gene functional similarity
 - run `run.py` to train the model and learn the representation for terms and relations.
 - run `geneSim.py` to compute gene functional similarity.

+## Note
+- There are some absolute paths in `Comparison_algorithm/SORA/SORA.py` and `Comparison_algorithm/Wang/SV.py`.
+Please change these absolue paths when reproducing the results of GOGCN.
+- run `preprocess.sh` first.